bhatpmk/langchain4j-cdi/examples/weblogic-car-booking/README.md

 ```

 The script build.sh at the root of the project contains functions to build langchani4j-cdi modules, weblogic-car-booking, deploy and undeploy the demo application.
+Please take a look at the environment variables required by the script and the functions to know more.

 ## Access chat service